 When someone asks how you’re doing, it can be almost automatic to say, ‘I’m fine’, even when there’s much more going on inside.
-Generally, we prefer to show others the ‘best’ version of ourselves, hiding our inner thoughts and feelings for fear of judgement.
+Generally, we prefer to show others the ‘best’ version of ourselves, hiding our inner thoughts and feelings for fear of judgment.
 Or we might fear rejection, afraid of what people will think if they see what’s really going on inside.

 Support with drinking